 Blood and nutrients are transported throughout the body by the circulatory system.
 The arteries, capillaries, veins, lungs, brain, heart, and kidneys make up the circulatory system.

-The heart has functions to pump oxygenated blood through the body and deoxygenated blood to the lungs to become oxygenated.
+The heart functions to pump oxygenated blood through the body and deoxygenated blood to the lungs to become oxygenated.
 Blood, along with other nutrients, rushes through the arteries and veins, while delivering oxygen to cells throughout the body and bringing carbon dioxide to the lungs for elimination.

 Blood includes red blood cells that facilitate oxygenation, white blood cells that aid immunologic defense, plasma that is the liquid medium inside the circulatory system, and platelets that also help aid in defense.